zkyuan/zkyuan/README.md

-  I hope you would know: this is a java boy !
+  I hope you would know, This is a Java Boy !
+But now he prefers Python !